svkucheryavski/mdatools-js/README.md

 * `Vector` is a class for representing sequence of values.
 The values are stored inside the class instances as `Float64Array`.
 * `Matrix` is a class for representing numerical matrices (2D Arrays).
 The values are stored inside the class instances as `Float64Array`.
 * `Index` is a class for representing vectors of indices — integer numbers specifying positions of values in vectors and matrices.
 The values are stored inside the class instances as `Int32Array`.
-* `Dataset` is a class for representing a dataset, which can be considered as a matrix with additional attributes for rows and columns.
+* `Factor` is a class for representing categorical variable, which is turned to array of labels for the categories (as strings) and array of indices (as `Uint8Array`).

 These classes and their methods can be imported from `'mdatools/arrays'` module.